 Related Reading: Best Teaching Strategies for 2022

 1. It can help ensure each child is well-equipped

-Reading and listening are essential skills to have and should be nurtured correctly during the developmental years.
-The right textbooks, audio notes, tests, and source materials should be designed to match the Lexile measure of the class while also encouraging kids to expand their comprehension horizons.
+Reading and listening are essential skills and should be nurtured correctly during the developmental years.
+The right textbooks, audio notes, tests, and source materials should be designed to match the class’s Lexile measure while encouraging kids to expand their comprehension horizons.

 2. The framework provides an accurate gauge of performance

-A Lexile score is vital to measure & gauge whether a child will be able to keep up with the next grade’s reading challenges.
-This enables teachers to predict which students will require greater attention in terms of time and resources.
+A Lexile score is vital to measure & gauge whether a child can keep up with the next grade’s reading challenges.
+This enables teachers to predict which students require greater attention regarding time and resources.
 Reading complexity can also be reduced if the classroom’s score is on the lower side of the band.

 3. It can help quantify a specific skill

-Schools track Lexile scores across the country because they can help quantify reading at scale.
+Schools track Lexile scores nationwide because they can help quantify reading at scale.
 While teachers may not be able to analyze every aspect of a student’s reading comprehension, the Lexile framework offers a score-based for overall ability measurement.

 4. Lexile scores can improve success across subjects

-Kids that can understand subtle and complex comprehension elements can excel in any academic field.
+Kids who understand subtle and complex comprehension elements can excel in any academic field.
 From geometry to science, as kids go up a grade, they need to follow complex instructions, hypotheses, and experimental setups to understand their teachers fully.
-By improving their Lexile scores, educators can give kids the right launchpad for success throughout their academic life.
+By improving their Lexile scores, educators can give kids the right launchpad for success throughout their academic lives.